bootdotdev/blog/content/golang/json-golang.md

 ## Custom JSON marshaling

 While most types have a default way to encode and decode JSON data, you may want custom behavior from time to time.
 Luckily, the `json.Marshal` and `json.Unmarshal` respect the [`json.Marshaler`](https://golang.org/pkg/encoding/json/#Marshaler) and [`json.Unmarshaler`](https://golang.org/pkg/encoding/json/#Unmarshaler) interfaces.
-In order to [customize your behavior you just need to overwrite their methods](/golang/golang-interfaces/) `MarshalJSON` and `UnmarshalJSON` respectively.
+To [customize your behavior you just need to overwrite their methods](/golang/golang-interfaces/) `MarshalJSON` and `UnmarshalJSON` respectively.

 ```go
 type Marshaler interface {